Harry Harrison (writer): Career

 Harrison's novelette "Down to Earth" took the cover of the November 1963 issue of Amazing Stories.

 Before becoming an editor and writer, Harrison started in the science fiction field as an illustrator, notably with EC Comics' two science fiction comic book series, Weird Fantasy and Weird Science.
 In these and other comic book stories, he most often worked with Wally Wood.
 Wood usually inked over Harrison's layouts, and the two freelanced for several publishers and genres, including westerns and horror comics.
 He and Wood split up their partnership in 1950 and went their separate ways.
 Harrison used house pen names such as Wade Kaempfert and Philip St. John to edit magazines and published other fiction under the pen names Felix Boyd and Hank Dempsey (see Personal Life below).
 Harrison ghostwrote Vendetta for the Saint, one of the long-running series of novels featuring Leslie Charteris' character The Saint.
-Harrison also wrote for syndicated comic strips, writing several stories for the character Rick Random.
+Harrison also wrote for syndicated comic stripsincluding ghostwriting The Saint comic strip from 1955 to 1960, and wrote several stories for the character Rick Random.

 His first short story, "Rock Diver", was published in the February 1951 issue of Worlds Beyond, edited by Damon Knight; the magazine had previously published his illustrations.
 While in New York, he socialized at the Hydra Club, an organization of New York's science fiction writers, including Isaac Asimov, Alfred Bester, James Blish, Anthony Boucher, Avram Davidson, Judith Merril, and Theodore Sturgeon.

 Harrison has become much better known for his later writing, particularly for his humorous and satirical science fiction, such as the Stainless Steel Rat series and his novel Bill, the Galactic Hero—which parodied the works of Isaac Asimov.
 Priest wrote:

 His most popular and best-known work is contained in fast-moving parodies, homages or even straight reconstructions of traditional space-opera adventures.
 He wrote several named series of these: notably the Deathworld series (three titles, starting in 1960), the Stainless Steel Rat books (12 titles, from 1961), and the sequence of books about Bill, the Galactic Hero (seven titles, from 1965).
 These books all present interesting contradictions: while being exactly what they might superficially seem to be, unpretentious action novels with a strong streak of humour, they are also satirical, knowing, subversive, unapologetically anti-military, anti-authority and anti-violence.
 Harrison wrote such novels in the idiom of the politically conservative hack writer, but in reality he had a liberal conscience and a sharp awareness of the lack of literary values in so much of the SF he was parodying.